sprax/python/txt/README.md

     Paragraph
       Sentence
         Statement
+          features include: what kind of question it may answer.
         Question
           Query (factual, 3rd person)
+            features:
-            Are/Is, How, What, When, Where, Which, Who, Why Request/Command/exhortation (2nd person, explicit or implied)
+              kind of question: Are/Is, How, What, When, Where, Which, Who, Why Request/Command/exhortation (2nd person, explicit or implied)